Continuous Positional Payoffs: Subexponential-time Algorithm

 Since $\Val[\sigma]$ is not a solution to Bellman's equation, we can take $\sigma^\prime$ as in Lemma \ref{switching_lemma}, obtained by switching $\sigma$ to some $\sigma$-violating edge.
-An argument for positional strategies of Min is similar. \end{proof}
+The argument for positional strategies of Min is similar. \end{proof}

 It is instructive to visualize this proposition by imagining the set of positional strategies of one of the players (say, Max) as a \emph{hypercube}.
 Namely, in this hypercube there will be as many dimensions as there are nodes of Max.
 A coordinate, corresponding to a node $u\in V_\Max$, will take values in the set of edges that start at $u$.
 Obviously, vertices of such a hypercube are in a one-to-one correspondence with positional strategies of Max.
 Let us call two vertices \emph{neighbors} of each other if they differ in exactly one coordinate.
 Now, Proposition \ref{local_imp} means the following: any vertex $\sigma$, maximizing $\sum_{u\in V} \Val[\sigma](u)$ over its neighbors, also maximizes this quantity over the \emph{whole} hypercube.